gomesgroup/hashi/docs/task9_completion.md

 The frontend implementation focuses on:

-1. **User Experience**: Creating an intuitive interface for molecular visualization
+1. **User Experience**: Creating an intuitive interface for molecular visualization and session management
-2. **Performance**: Optimizing WebGL rendering for complex structures
+2. **Performance**: Optimizing WebGL rendering for complex structures with various representation options
-3. **Reliability**: Robust error handling and session management
+3. **Reliability**: Robust error handling, authentication, and WebSocket reconnection
 4. **Accessibility**: Responsive design that works across different devices

 ## Architecture